100 KM DEL SAHARA 24a Edition, 18-24 October 2026

 Accompanying persons are expected to be present and to share the trip with their friends or relatives.
 In fact, thanks to the logistical arrangement, a stay in the middle of the desert with adequate comfort and services will be offered, thus being able to fully enjoy the suggestion and emotions that the desert can offer.

-HALF 100 KM OF SAHARA for Walkers
+HALF 100 KM del SAHARA for Walkers, More information HERE

-Video 100km of the Sahara
+Video of 100km of the Sahara

 Prices for Runners, Walkers and escorts